ServiceWeaver/weaver/website/blog/testing.md

 ### Banking Example

 Now, let's look at how to, concretely, perform deterministic simulation with Service Weaver.
-We implement and test the banking example presented in the previous section.
+We implement and test the banking example presented above.
 We begin with a `Store` component that persists a mapping from strings to integers:

 ```go
 // A Store is a persistent map from strings to integers, like a map[string]int.